Should I Become a Cosmetic Chemist?

 |Experience||1-3 years of experience in product formulation|

-Step 1: Complete a Bachelor's Degree Program
+Step 1: Earn a Bachelor's Degree

 Step 2: Gain Work Experience

 Entry-level workers can start their careers through fellowships, temporary assignments or lab technician positions at research universities or private cosmetic companies.
-This may involve working under experienced chemists and performing basic laboratory duties.
+This might involve working under experienced chemists and performing basic laboratory duties.
 With experience, candidates can advance to cosmetic chemist jobs.